Table of content

 Technologies evolve at an astronomical pace, and more and more services use geolocation for better client service.
 In 2020 the US market of location-based services was valued at $36.35 billion.
 Moreover, this number is expected to reach $318.64 billion in 2030.

-All analytics make one thing clear – the demand for location-based services will grow, and in the upcoming years, more and more startups will integrate these functions into their solutions.
+All analytics make one thing clear – the demand for location-based services will grow, and in the upcoming years, more and more startups will tap into location-based app development.

 4 Types of Location-Based Apps